Money in the Bank (2016): Storylines

 On the May 23 episode of Raw, frustration toward losing his Money in the Bank qualifying match to Sami Zayn earlier in the night, Sheamus attacked Apollo Crews during a backstage interview with Renee Young, telling Crews that he's sick of him promoting the "New Era" and that no one would replace him, leading to Crews losing his Money in the Bank qualifying match to Chris Jericho later in the show.
 On the June 9 episode of SmackDown, backstage watching the Teenage Mutant Ninja Turtles: Out of the Shadows movie, Sheamus bragged to Zack Ryder, Goldust, R-Truth, and Summer Rae about how great he was and how everyone should be waiting on him and how he is an A-list star, leading to Apollo Crews confronting Sheamus and punching him, sending Sheamus into a number of cardboard boxes behind him.
 On the June 13 episode of Raw, after defeating Zack Ryder, Sheamus continued to viciously attack Ryder leading to Crews coming down to help Ryder.
 On June 17, a match pitting the two was scheduled for Money in the Bank.

 After Goldust replaced R-Truth with Fandango as his tag team partner in their match in the Team Championship #1 contender tournament on the April 14 episode of SmackDown, R-Truth found a new partner in Tyler Breeze.
-Following singles match victory on Raw by Breeze over Goldust and R-Truth over Fandango, the two teams faced each other on the May 12 episode of SmackDown; Tyler Breeze and R-Truth defeated Golddust and Fandango when Fandango turned on his partner.
+Following singles match victory on Raw by Breeze over Goldust and R-Truth over Fandango, the two teams faced each other on the May 12 episode of SmackDown; Tyler Breeze and R-Truth defeated Goldust and Fandango when Fandango turned on his partner.
 After the match, Fandango and Breeze continued to attack Goldust, who was then rescued by R-Truth.
 After Breezango (Breeze and Fandango's new tag team name) defeated Golden Truth (Goldust and R-Truth) on the May 16 and the May 26 episode of Raw, a third match between the two teams was scheduled on June 17 for the Money in the Bank Kickoff pre-show.

-On June 17, a match pitting The Lucha Dragons against The Dudley Boyz was scheduled for the Money in the Bank Kickoff pre-show.
+On June 17, a match pitting The Lucha Dragons (Kalisto and Sin Cara) against The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) was scheduled for the Money in the Bank Kickoff pre-show.

 Event

 Pre-show

 Two matches were contested during the Money in the Bank Kickoff pre-show.
 In the first match, The Golden Truth (Goldust and R-Truth) faced Breezango (Tyler Breeze and Fandango).
 Breezango suffered from major cases of sunburn, which their opponents exploited throughout the match.
 The end came when Goldust executed a Final Cut on Fandango to win the match.

 In the final match, The Lucha Dragons (Kalisto and Sin Cara) wrestled The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley).
-In the end, Kalisto executed a Salida Del Sol on Bubba Ray, followed by Cara performing a Swanton Bomb on Bubba Ray to win the match.
+In the end, Kalisto executed a Salida Del Sol on Bubba Ray followed by Cara performing a Swanton Bomb on Bubba Ray to win the match.